-Workshops in Survey Research Methodology and Quantitative Data Analysis

-Advanced Workshops in Quantitative Analysis

-Workshops in Qualitative Research

-Advanced Workshops in Qualitative Analysis and Evaluation
+- Workshops in Survey Research Methodology and Quantitative Data Analysis - Advanced Workshops in Quantitative Analysis - Workshops in Qualitative Research - Advanced Workshops in Qualitative Analysis and Evaluation

 Students may specialise in one area or take courses from the different areas.
+The range of courses offered in the Department may vary from year to year.